abhijitsinghas/abhijitsinghas.github.io/_posts/2022-09-24-spring-boot-getting-started.md

 <!--		</dependency>-->
 ```

 Now let's Run the application and test the REST endpoints.
 You can either use `curl` to send http request or use `Postman` or any other http request tool of you choosing.
-In this blod we are defining the `curl` request for testing.
+In this blog we are defining the `curl` request for testing.

 Getting familiarised with `curl` early on is benefitial as it can be used for testing/debugging REST requests inside containers/servers as well.
 {: .notice--info}